 Rock Star Tom Petty Dead At 66

-Rock star Tom Petty has died, his publicist Carla Sacks announced Monday.
+Rock star Tom Petty has died, his manager Tony Dimitriades announced Monday.
 He was found in critical condition at his home in Malibu, Calif., Sunday night after suffering full cardiac arrest, as first reported by the website TMZ.
 Petty was taken to UCLA Santa Monica Hospital, where he died on Monday at 11:40 p.m.
 ET.
 Petty was a widely lauded songwriter, singer, multi-instrumentalist and record producer.
 He was 66 years old.

 Petty had just concluded his 40th anniversary tour with his band, The Heartbreakers, on Sept.
 25 in Los Angeles.